Paul Castellano's house

 The FBI put the mansion under surveillance after they learned that "Big Paul" regularly held meetings in his dining room.

-After interfering with his cable TV connection, an undercover agent disguised himself as a technician and then visited the house to "fix" the problem.
+After interfering with his cable TV connection, an undercover agent disguised himself as a technician and visited the house to "fix" the problem.

 Once inside, he opened up the television and began to diagnose the "technical issue."